Sebastian the Ibis

 Sebastian the Ibis is the mascot for the Miami Hurricanes of University of Miami.
 He is an anthropomorphic white ibis with a Miami Hurricanes football jersey, number 0.

 History

-The ibis was chosen as Miami's unofficial mascot by Nathan Duncan in 1926, after the University of Miami student body chose the school's yearbook's name to be The Ibis.
+The ibis was chosen as the University of Miami's unofficial mascot by Nathan Duncan in 1926, after the University of Miami student body chose the school's yearbook's name to be The Ibis.